unstoppabledomains/dev-docs/crypto-payments/library-integration.md

 ---
-title: Integrating Crypto Payments Using Libraries | UD Developer Portal
+title: Integrate Crypto Payments Using Libraries | UD Developer Portal
 description: This page covers integrating crypto payments into your applications using Unstoppable Domains resolution libraries.
 ---

-# Integrating Crypto Payments Using Libraries
+# Integrate Crypto Payments Using Libraries

 Unstoppable Domains provides a set of resolution libraries for ease of integrating crypto payments into your applications.
 They directly communicate with the Ethereum, Polygon, and Zilliqa blockchains to retrieve domain records, so you do not have to.
 Please see the [Resolution Libraries Overview](../developer-toolkit/resolution-libraries/libraries-overview.md) for a detailed description and configuration.

-## Resolving a Crypto Address From a Domain
+## Resolve a Crypto Address From a Domain

 To resolve a domain into an address, you must call the appropriate method from the resolution library in the language you choose and pass the required parameters (currency and domain).